Role of Software Testing in Modern Software Development

 Yes, we provide both manual and automated quality assurance services.
 Manual methods are essential for exploratory and usability assessments and creating test cases.
 Automation enhances efficiency, repeatability, and coverage, especially for regression and performance evaluations.
 We balance both approaches to maximize the effectiveness of our efforts.

-How do you ensure timely delivery of testing services within project deadlines?
+8. How do you ensure the timely delivery of testing services within project deadlines?

-We ensure timely delivery of testing services through:
+We ensure the timely delivery of testing services through:

 • Detailed Planning: Creating a realistic and achievable test plan aligned with project timelines.